Department of Anthropology

 Stacy Costa is not only a puzzle master, she's also an Anthropology grad.

 Stacy Costa (B.A., 2016) says that Professor Marcel Danesi’s course on puzzles opened up another aspect of her university experience.
-She took an avid interest in his course and she now works with him to create weekly puzzles for the Toronto Star, as well as completing an M.A. with a focus on Math Education and Gamification.
+She took an avid interest in his course and she now works with him to create weekly puzzles for the Toronto Star, as well as completing a Ph.D with a focus on Teacher Development & Engineering Education.
 Stacy’s recent work includes working with a food company to design puzzles for a nationwide marketing campaign and teaching a course at the School of Continuing Studies.
 Read more about Stacey here.

 What do employers value about Department of Anthropology graduates?

 engage in qualitative and quantitative research involving both scientific and social scientific methodologies

 use critical reasoning to evaluate arguments and form opinions

 analyze evidence relating to theoretical claims